Margaret Pole, Countess of Salisbury (1473-1541), Noblewoman

 The niece of both Edward IV and Richard III, Margaret Pole was one of the last surviving members of the House of York.
-A devout Roman Catholic, she was a member of Catherine of Aragon's household and governess to Princess Mary (later Mary I).
-The pro-papal activities of her son Reginald (later cardinal) gave Henry VIII an excuse to destroy the remaining members of the House of York, and she was beheaded.
-She was beatified by the Catholic Church in 1886.
+A member of Katherine of Aragon's household and later governess to Princess Mary, (later Mary I), Margaret openly supported Katherine and her daughter following Henry VIII's decision to annul his marriage.
+The Pole family's association with the pro-papal activities of Margaret's son Reginald (later cardinal) eventually led to her attainder and execution for treason.
+She was beatified by the Roman Catholic Church in 1886.

 Unknown woman, formerly known as Margaret Pole, Countess of Salisbury